-Sealed with our seals and dated this day of 20
+Sealed with our seals and dated this day of 20 Sealed with our sears and dated this tiav oi .
+20

 The condition of the above obligation is such that whereas the above bound Carl Day has been arrested and brought before me, Job Pace, a magistrate of said county, charged with unlawfully and feloniously stealing, taking and carrying away five automobile tires, of the value of fifty dollars and of the goods and chattels of Amos Ball, in said county aforesaid, contrary to the laws of The American Legion Mountaineer Boys State, and upon examination of the said accused it appears that there is probably cause to believe him guilty of the offense as charged, and accordingly he has been held by me to answer any indictment therefore that may be returned by the grand jury of said county.